 SUMMARY

-• KEY ID FEATURES: Black checkered markings, dark grey/blue body, two copper stripes down body, white stripes on jaw
+KEY ID FEATURES: Black checkered markings, dark grey body, two copper stripes down body, white stripes back from each eye to the neck

 *Not confirmed by all sources